Better Than Mochi for Women in Their 50s 2026: GLP-1 Options for Perimenopause & Menopause Weight | Luma Health

 Luma Health tirz comparison$297/mo flat → $3,564/yr

-Mochi's membership ($79/month) includes registered dietitian coaching — a genuine clinical service that has specific value for women in their 50s navigating dietary changes alongside hormonal transition.
-If you will consistently engage with RD coaching, Mochi's $214/month combined total includes a service that other platforms don't offer at that price.
-If you won't consistently attend or engage with the coaching, you're paying $79/month for unused services, and a medication-only platform at $197/month is both lower cost and more efficient.
+Mochi's membership ($79/month) includes registered dietitian coaching — a genuine clinical service with specific value for women in their 50s navigating dietary changes alongside hormonal transition.
+If you will consistently engage with RD coaching, Mochi's $214/month combined total includes a service other platforms don't offer at that price.
+If you won't consistently attend, you're paying $79/month for unused services, and a medication-only platform at $197/month is both lower cost and more efficient.
+Verify current Mochi pricing directly at joinmochi.com.

 Best Alternatives to Mochi for Women in Their 50s